 Amazon Lending could still be a little way off in Australia.
 In fact, Amazon has even stopped offering small business loans in Japan which was one of its core markets.
-In conjunction Amazon has also recently begun a large recruitment drive for credit analysts and finance experts from financial services firms.
-So it would appear that, rather assuringly, Amazon is still investing into this division but looking to get the core offering correct before any further expansion.
+In conjunction, Amazon has also recently begun a large recruitment drive for credit analysts and finance experts from financial services firms.
+So it would appear that, rather assuringly, Amazon is still investing in this division but looking to get the core offering correct before any further expansion.
 The firm is at least looking to do things correctly and responsibly.

 If Amazon Lending is to launch in Australia there’s also the question of whether this would even be the right option for Australia’s small businesses.
-Arguably it could be a very good option for Amazon only sellers.
+Arguably it could be a very good option for Amazon-only sellers.
 Amazon would have extensive data of your only sales channel and will be able to offer a favourable rate of interest based on 100% oversight of your sales channel.
 For small businesses selling direct or on other marketplaces it may not prove as strong an option.